-According to Scotiabank, Canada’s economy could lose up to $15.6 billion in 2018 because of the massive discounts on Canadian heavy oil.
+According to Scotiabank, Canada’s economy lost up to $15.6 billion in 2018 because of the massive discounts on Canadian heavy oil.
 This estimate was done using a $24 USD differential per barrel.

-In October 2018 with a record setting price differential of USD $55, that figure was much higher – at anywhere between $80 and $100 million a day.
-Frank McKenna, deputy chairman of the TD Bank said that his company found that the price differential cost Canada nearly $117 billion over the past seven years.
+With a record setting price differential of USD $55 in October 2018, that figure was much higher – at anywhere between $80 and $100 million a day.
+Frank McKenna, deputy chairman of the TD Bank, said that his company found that the price differential cost Canada nearly $117 billion over the past seven years.

-Meanwhile, because of a lack of pipeline infrastructure connecting the east and the west, Canada buys up to $300 million of Saudi oil every month via the Irving Refinery in New Brunswick.
+To add, because of a lack of pipeline infrastructure connecting the east and the west, Canada buys up to $300 million of Saudi oil every month at the Irving Refinery in New Brunswick.

 Canada’s Economy is Propped Up by Natural Resources